-Labor Laws and Enforcement.
-Labor advocates argue that some DR-CAFTA countries lack adequate protection for workers' rights in their labor codes and that even where such rights are spelled out, enforcement mechanisms are woefully inadequate.
-The first paragraph of the Labor Chapter states that all parties reaffirm their commitments under the United Nations International Labor Organization (ILO).
-These are defined in the ILO's 1998 Declaration on Fundamental Principles and Rights at Work: 1) the freedom of association and the effective recognition of the right to collective bargaining; 2) the elimination of all forms of forced or compulsory labor; 3) the effective abolition of child labor; and 4) the elimination of discrimination in respect of employment and occupation.63
+Labor Issues.
+The labor chapter proved to be the biggest point of contention in the CAFTA-DR debate, divided largely along party lines.
+The opening paragraph of the chapter states that all parties reaffirm their commitments under the United Nations International Labor Organization (ILO).
+These are defined in the ILO's 1998 Declaration on Fundamental Principles and Rights at Work as: 1) the freedom of association and the effective recognition of the right to collective bargaining; 2) the elimination of all forms of forced or compulsory labor; 3) the effective abolition of child labor; and 4) the elimination of discrimination in respect of employment and occupation.60 Disagreement revolved around three issues.
+First, whether the CAFTA-DR countries had laws that complied with ILO basic principles.
+Second, the ability of these countries' to enforce their laws.
+Third, and most importantly, capacity of the CAFTA-DR Labor Chapter to compel legal compliance and enforcement of ILO fundamental principles.

-In response, the Central American countries requested that the ILO conduct a study of their labor laws.
-The final 2003 report is subject to interpretation and has been used to bolster both sides of the issue of whether the DR-CAFTA countries guarantee the core ILO principles.64 Those concerned with the adequacy of labor laws have argued that there is still a need to clarify or change laws in some countries for them to comply fully with these principles.
-This argument was further pressed by several Members of the House Ways and Means Committee in a publicized letter to the USTR's office.
-It pointed to 20 examples in which Central American laws fail to meet core ILO principles, all cases related to freedom of association or collective bargaining as opposed to discrimination, compulsory labor, or child labor.65
+CAFTA-DR Labor Laws and Enforcement.
+The Central American countries entered the debate early when they requested the ILO to conduct a study of their labor laws.
+The final 2003 report is subject to interpretation and has been used to bolster both sides of the argument as to whether the CAFTA-DR countries guarantee core ILO principles.61 Some interpreted the report to affirm that the CAFTA-DR countries' laws comply with internationally recognized labor standards.
+In response, Democratic Members of the House Ways and Means Committee pointed out deficiencies in many of their laws in a letter sent to the USTR's office.
+It identified 20 Central American laws that fail to meet core ILO principles, all cases related to freedom of association or collective bargaining as opposed to discrimination, compulsory labor, or child labor.62

-At the same time, with the assistance of the Inter-American Development Bank, the DR-CAFTA country ministers of trade and labor released a study of their countries' shortfalls in meeting and enforcing core labor principles.
-Although all countries have made recent changes to their labor laws, there was clear recognition for the need to harmonize some laws better with ILO principles, as well as address enforcement of key infractions such as employment discrimination (pregnancy testing), abuses in free trade zones (application of labor laws), and the need to dedicate more resources to enforcement.66
+In April 2005, with the assistance of the Inter-American Development Bank, the CAFTA-DR country ministers of trade and labor released a study of their countries' shortfalls in meeting and enforcing core labor principles.
+Although it documented that all countries had made recent changes to their labor laws, there was clear recognition for the need to harmonize some laws better with ILO principles, as well as address enforcement of key infractions such as employment discrimination